colebob9/FrankenHUD-Builder/README.md

 Simply run `compiler.bat` to compile the HUD.
 You will find the compiled version in the `build` folder as if you were to download a HUD release.

 **Note: Make sure to run FrankenHUD-Builder in its directory (folder).
-The script is programmed to delete files with certain file extensions and may delete something unintentionally.**
+The script is programmed to delete files with certain file extensions and may delete something unintentionally if ran somewhere else.**